Ayushjain2205/eigen/README.md

 - Next.js for the frontend
 - Solidity for smart contract development
-- Chainlink VRF for democratically and fairly choosing moderators in the DataDAO
-- Chainlink automation for fine tuning the model when the number of data sources criteria is met.
-- Polygon blockchain for deploying smart contracts
+- Aurora testnet for deploying smart contracts

 # Video

-Check out our video to learn more about our platform: [Video](https://www.youtube.com/watch?v=rRiCJEl7VPU)
+Check out our video to learn more about our platform: [Video](https://youtu.be/M07SdATULPE)